Skip to main content

 John Richard Adams

-The Oklahoma State University A&M Board of Regents gave approval to award a posthumous Ph.D. in history for Adams following a recommendation brought to the board by Dr. Marlene Strathe, interim OSU System CEO and President.
+The Oklahoma State University A&M Board of Regents approved awarding Adams a posthumous Ph.D. in history following a recommendation by Dr. Marlene Strathe, interim OSU System CEO and President.

 The action now goes to the Oklahoma State Regents for Higher Education for consideration.

-This request has the support of Dr. Elizabeth A. Williams, head of the Department of History, the Department of History faculty, and Dr. Peter M.A.
+This request is supported by Dr. Elizabeth A. Williams, head of the Department of History, the Department of History faculty, and Dr. Peter M.A.
 Sherwood, dean of the OSU College of Arts and Sciences.

 Adams, a child during the Great Depression and a veteran of World War II, owned a successful hardware business in Cushing for many years.
-In 1992 he enrolled at OSU, received his master’s degree in history in 1997, and was admitted to the Ph.D. program in 1998.
+In 1992, he enrolled at OSU, received his master’s degree in history in 1997, and was admitted to the Ph.D. program in 1998.
 Between 2000 and 2003, Adams taught five sections of the U.S. History survey course.
-At the time of his death, he also was a part-time archival assistant in the Edmon Low Library Special Collections where he catalogued the papers of Sen. Don Nickles.
+At the time of his death, he also was a part-time archival assistant in the Edmon Low Library Special Collections, where he cataloged the papers of Sen. Don Nickles.

 Adams is survived by his wife, Claudean Reynolds Adams; his daughter Mary Clark, who works for the OSU library; a son, David Adams of Allen, Texas; and three grandchildren.